apache/opennlp/opennlp-extensions/opennlp-embeddings/README.md

     .forEach(i -> System.out.println(docs.get(i)));
 ```

 Here `dot` is any dot product over two float arrays.
-For a full RAG-style retriever, keep the document vectors in whatever index you already use and score queries the same way.
-This applies to most modern search engines, since they tend to decouple the HNSW lookups from the vectors you feed them.
+For a full retrieval-augmented generation (RAG) retriever, keep the document vectors in whatever index you already use and score queries the same way.
+A vector index that stores and searches precomputed vectors, such as a Hierarchical Navigable Small World (HNSW) index, does not care how those vectors were produced, so these embeddings can feed it directly.

 ## Getting a model